Join us at PolyAI VOX 2023

 Great CX is about flexibility.
 It’s about empowering customers to drive conversations the way they want.
 Customers should be able to express themselves in their own words, interrupt, ask questions and change their minds at any point in the conversation.

 At PolyAI, we augment speech recognition to reduce transcription errors.
 We fine-tune our NLU model to increase accuracy in critical moments – those habitual pauses, mumbles, and clarifications – to make a conversation flow.
-We optimize dialogue management to account for context throughout the entire conversation, so your customers are always understood.
+We optimize dialogue management to account for context throughout the entire conversation so your customers are always understood.

 Fast deployment and low risk of execution